2018 Friends of the Fields

 Farmland Conservation Campaign

 Great strides have been made to conserve Clallam County’s iconic farmland, yet hundreds of acres remain vulnerable as pressures to convert farmland increase.
-Knowing the importance of access to farmland and all that it provides, such as fresh and local produce, open space, wildlife habitat, and economic stimulation, North Olympic Land Trust launched a 2018 Friends of the Fields Campaign aimed at raising a goal $180k for local farmland conservation.
+Knowing the importance of access to farmland and all that it provides, such as fresh and local produce, open space, wildlife habitat, and economic stimulation, North Olympic Land Trust launched a 2018 Friends of the Fields Campaign aimed at raising a goal $180k for local farmland conservation on Sept.
+7.

 Today, our community has an opportunity to conserve one of the largest parcels of farmland in eastern Sequim known as Wonderland & The 80.
 If successful, the 132-acre farm would be our community’s biggest farmland conservation project to date.
 The Friends of the Fields Campaign is your chance to help conserve important, place-defining tracts of land like Wonderland & The 80.